-Detoxification of a drug from a human body looks different for different drugs:
+Detoxification looks different for different drugs:

 Heroin withdrawal usually begins about 12 hours after the addicted person takes their last dose, and is expected to peak within 24-48 hours.
 Heroin withdrawal is expected to take at least a week, but it sometimes takes much longer – as long as a few months.

 Symptoms of heroin withdrawal include nausea, abdominal pain, sweating, shaking, agitation, nervousness, depression, muscle spasms and drug cravings.

 Withdrawal symptoms from opiates like OxyContin, Vicodin, Methadone, and Morphine usually begin about 8-12 hours after the last dose and peak in about 12-48 hours after that dose.
 The entire withdrawal process usually lasts between 5 and 10 days, though Methadone withdrawal takes a little longer, between 2-4 weeks, and also peaks a little later, within 24-48 hours.